nodejs/node/doc/api/documentation.md

 <!-- separator -->

-> Stability 3 - Legacy.
+> Stability: 3 - Legacy.
 Although this feature is unlikely to be removed and is
 > still covered by semantic versioning guarantees, it is no longer actively
 > maintained, and other alternatives are available.